winitzki/scall/tutorial/programming_dhall.md

 More precisely, this will happen for any `x` and `y` such that the Dhall typechecker   thinks that `f x` and `f y` are different types.

 Keep in mind that the Dhall typechecker will not always detect semantic equality in situations where the expressions are syntactically different but actually equal after evaluation.
-For example, the expressions  `y * 2` and `y + y` will always evaluate to the same natural number.
+For example, the expressions  `y * 2` and `y + y` will always evaluate to the same natural number when any literal value is substituted for `y`.
-But the Dhall typechecker will not accept that `y * 2 ≡ y + y` when `y` is a parameter whose value is not yet known.
+But when `y` is a parameter whose value is not yet known, the Dhall typechecker will not accept that `y * 2 ≡ y + y`.
 As an example, we will not be able to create values of type `λ(y : Natural) → LeibnizEqual Natural (y * 2) (y + y)`.

-To summarize, Leibniz equality types have the following properties:

-- One can implement values `refl T x` of type `LeibnizEqual T x x` for any value `x : T`.
-- If values `x : T` and `y : T` have different normal forms in Dhall, one cannot implement values of type `LeibnizEqual T x y`.

 ### Leibniz equality and `assert` expressions